Ingestion: dlt + lambda

 After running the pipeline locally (see above), generate a source schema definition:

-This will generate one schema file per table in the ingest/chess-schema
+This will generate one schema file per table in the ingest/chess-schema folder to create the iceberg table in the AWS Glue Catalog.

 These scripts will be run automatically by the CI/CD pipeline.